 Meet Laura, one of our Gashee True Life Stories.
 After reaching menopause, she noticed a drastic decline in the quality and moisture of her hair.
 She became unhappy with the thinning she was noticing as well as the dryness of her hair strands.
 Conventional medication did not help her.

 The health of her hair turned around for the better after she started using our Dr.UGro Gashee hair lotion formulated with aloe vera and other nurturing botanical ingredients supported by research studies.
 Learn more about her experience by watching the video below.

 FAQ – Aloe Vera Barbadensis and Healthy Hair

 Will drinking aloe vera juice have positive benefits on my hair?

 Aloe vera juice is rich in vitamins, minerals, enzymes, and anti-oxidants and surely offers a wide range of benefits for the entire body.
 However, the effects of drinking aloe vera juice on the health and quality of human hair is not yet conclusive due to a lack of research in this area.
-If you are interested in adding aloe vera juice as a regular part of your diet, do so with the broad intent of improving your general state of health, rather than trying to influence your hair’s growth or the way it looks and feels.
+Therefore, if you are interested in adding aloe vera juice as a regular part of your diet, do so with the broad intent of improving your general state of health, rather than trying to influence your hair’s growth or the way it looks and feels.